dvipid/ButtonForge/ButtonForge/ReadMe.txt

 History:
+24-Nov-2020			v1.0.2	- Removed Zone Ability frame when placed into a bar

 23-Nov-2020			v1.0.1	- Fixed an issue opening/closing some tradeskills window

 19-Nov-2020			v1	- Updated for Wow v9.0 - This update is provided by xfsbill , jee_dae (possibly others ?) - thanks for keeping a version of the addon working all this time!